8 Smart Savings Targets

-As a part of Financial Literacy Month, we’re again talking about saving money.
-While we’ve offered up many tips in the past for how to save up money, today we’re talking about what you should be saving for.
+We know it can be tiresome to hear, but saving money is a crucial life skill that a majority of Americans don’t have.
+While we’ve offered up many tips in the past for how to save up money, it is just as important to talk about what you should be saving for.
 We’re hoping that you know most of these already, but if not, it’s time to get these savings priorities on your radar.

-Paying off debts- yes, this piece of advice again.
+Yes, this piece of advice again.
 Owing money and letting interest amass only makes you spend more.
 In order to save right, you need to pay off your debts first.

-Medical emergencies- even if you have insurance, you’ll still have to reach your deductible and out-of-pocket limits for insurance to fully kick in.
+Even if you have insurance, you’ll still have to reach your deductible and out-of-pocket limits for insurance to fully kick in.

 You are never too young to start saving for retirement.
 Every year that goes by with money earning interest in a retirement account works in your favor.

-Home and car repairs- these everyday items can cost you thousands, so having money saved for these occasions instead of dipping into your budget can pay off.
+These everyday items can cost you thousands, so having money saved for these occasions instead of dipping into your budget can pay off.

-Caring for your parents- people are living longer, making assisted living care a more common expense that children often have to help out with.
+People are living longer, making assisted living care a more common expense that children often have to help out with.

-Entrepreneurship- dream of being your own boss?
+Dream of being your own boss?
 Depending on the type of business you want to run, you’ll need to save money to get started.

-Lincoln Savings Bank, member FDIC
+Lincoln Savings Bank, Member FDIC